ruslan-durrani/No-Hassel/README.md

 # Flutter Application

-This is a Flutter application created by [Your Name].
+This is a Flutter application created by ARDIES(Ruslan & Danish).
 This guide will help you download the zip file, set up the environment, and run the application.

 ## Downloading the Zip File